 October is Pregnancy and Infant Loss (PAIL) Awareness Month, and we honor the memories of the little ones we hold in our hearts.
-About 1 in 3 HG pregnancies do not make it to term or end in loss due to miscarriage, unwanted termination, prematurity and stillbirth.
-We are grateful for the transparency and love shared by members of our loss community.
+About 1 in 3 HG pregnancies do not make it to term and end in loss due to miscarriage, unwanted termination, prematurity, and stillbirth.
+We asked members of our loss community to share about their little ones; some losses are recent and some are decades ago, but all of these babies are missed and loved.
+We are grateful for the transparency that is shared in this post.
 Trigger warning: living children are mentioned in some of the quotes.

 “We named her Quinn and chose to have her cremated.
 We hesitantly agreed to have her footprints taken.
 I shudder to think that we almost declined because that image of her two tiny perfect feet is one I will cherish forever.
 A friend gifted us a wind chime in her honor and every time there is a breeze, one of our sons will gently point out that Quinn is with us.
 She will always live in our hearts.” ~ Erin